ahsfar/LFCS-guide/EssentialCommands.md

    `sudo find /var/log/ -perm -g=w ! -perm /o=rw > /home/bob/data.txt`
    * Search for files in `/var/log/` with group write permission but without world read/write permission, and save the output to `/home/bob/data.txt`.

-* Find files with specific permission code
+* Find files with specific permission code:
    `find /home/bob/ -perm 402 > /home/bob/secfile.txt`
    * Search for files in `/home/bob/` with the permission code `402` and save the output to `/home/bob/secfile.txt`.